Healthy Carrot Cake

 - Frost the cooled cake with as much of the frosting as you’d like.
 Serve immediately or store in the fridge until ready to serve.

-making Carrot Cake cupcakes
+Carrot Cake Recipe FAQs

 Check on them after 12 minutes and remove them from the oven once they can pass the prick test (poke the center with a toothpick and if it comes out clean they are fully baked).
 Allow them to cool fully before frosting.

-Serving & Decorating
+Serving and Decorating

 Storage